madhubs/26-react-redux/lab-maddy/README.md

 ![cf](https://i.imgur.com/7v5ASc8.png) 26: React & Redux
 ======
 #### Documentation

-By using...
-Babelrc (a compiler for using ES6) webpack (used to bundle our assets)
+This is an budget app meant to help keep track of expenses (i.e. car, health, groceries, etc.).
+We are using the following tools:
+React- a javaScript library for building user interfaces Redux- used for handling the state within an app Babelrc- a compiler for using ES6 webpack- used to bundle our assets

-in terminal:
+To confirm things are working in chrome, type this in terminal:
 ```
 npm run watch
 ```